example42/example42.github.io/_posts/2018-08-14-the_downside_of_naming_conventions.md

 The opposite of this are short living systems, where you don't do OS upgrades, but reinstantiate the system with a new OS underneath.
 Switching back to the old version in case that something is not working.
 These systems are called **cattle**.
 Similar to cows, sheeps or ducks which you grow to use them afterwards.
 You have plenty of them and when one is going to become ill you will rarely do healthcare but remove it from the crowd and try to get a new one instead.

-From data center perspective you can compre pets to OS running on hardware whereas cattle are virtual machines.
+From data center perspective you can compare pets to OS running on hardware whereas cattle are virtual machines.

 ## Puppet and the pet node classification